Coptic Orthodox Church

 The Patriarchs of the Coptic Church are renowned in the Christian Community for their zeal in keeping the Christian faith in tact, without blemishes throughout the ages.
 Saint Athanasius (author of the Christian Creed), and Saint Cyril(known as the Pillar of Faith), are just two of the renowned Patriarchs of the Church.
 The Church fathers have fought to keep the faith pure, as was handed down from the Lord to the Apostles, and from the Apostles to the succession of Patriarchs.
 The Church Fathers have held firmly to the Orthodox faith, fighting against heresies, and withstanding severe persecutions throughout the ages.

 The Church has been blessed with a succession of Patriarchs, starting with Saint Mark (1st Pope) to our current beloved Pope, His Holiness Pope Tawadros II (118th Pope).
 His Holiness was preceded by the late Pope Shenouda III (117th Pope, reposed in the Lord on March 17, 2012), who was preceeded by the late Pope Cyril VI (the 116th Pope of Alexandria).
 His Holiness Pope Tawadros II was enthroned to the see of Saint Mark on November 19, 2012.
-The name “Tawadros” is the Coptic version of the Greek “Theodoros”, the English “Theodore”, and the Arabic “Tadros”, all of which mean “Gift of God“.
+The name “Tawadros” is a derivative of the Greek “Theodoros” which is similar to the English “Theodore” and means “Gift of God“.

 The Coptic Church is known for its numerous Martyrs throughout the ages, who have given their lives for the sake of Our Lord Jesus Christ.
 Just as the Lord shed His own precious Blood for our sake; the Church, His beloved, has shed her blood for His Name’s sake.
 Note that the word Martyr has been corrupted in recent times, by minority extremist factions who incite violence against others; but a Christian Martyr is NOT one who partakes in any form of extremist, violent, or terrorist acts.
 A Christian Martyr is one who is willing to die for the sake of their faith in Christ, without harming others.